alaingilbert/ttchat/README.md

 - Extract and execute the Qt application (.dmg file)
 - Click on the chrome extension button.
 Make sure the dot is green.
 - Enjoy :)

+# Concept

+The qt folder contain the desktop application.

+When executed, it start a websocket server.

+The extension folder contain a chrome extension.

+It connect itself to the Qt websocket server and send every speak packets received on turntable.fm